Skip to content

 • Toggle search form

 Israel demonstrates how environmental security can be integrated into national defense and diplomacy.
-Climate risks are treated as threat multipliers affecting water, food, migration, and regional stability.
-Israel’s National Adaptation Plan embeds climate risks into defense assessments and allocates major funding to monitoring and sustainable infrastructure.
+Climate risks are treated as threat multipliers affecting water, food, migration and regional stability.
+Israel’s National Adaptation Plan incorporates climate risks into defense assessments and allocates significant funding for monitoring and the development of resilient infrastructure.

-Advanced environmental monitoring uses satellites, sensors, and mobile technologies to track pollution, fires, and ecological threats in real time.
-Water security is a strategic pillar: desalination supplies about 85% of drinking water, while wastewater recycling reaches 90%.
-Environmental diplomacy, including regional tech-sharing platforms, reduces conflict over resources.
+Advanced environmental monitoring relies on satellite data, sensors and mobile technologies to track pollution, fires and ecological threats in real time.
+Water security is a strategic priority: desalination supplies about 85% of drinking water, and wastewater recycling reaches 90%.
+Environmental diplomacy, including regional technology-sharing platforms, seeks to reduce the likelihood of resource-related conflicts.

-Israel’s model shows how climate adaptation, defense planning, and environmental diplomacy can reinforce national resilience during conflict.
+Israel’s model shows how climate adaptation, defense planning, and environmental diplomacy can work together to strengthen national resilience.

 environmental security in Ukraine